Phala-Network/dstack/README.md

 1. Run `./dstack-kms -c kms.toml`
 2. Run `sudo ./dstack-gateway -c gateway.toml`
 3. Run `./dstack-vmm -c vmm.toml`

+⚠️ *Warning: this is for local development, and the kms is not secure, so you should not use it in production.*
+For production, you should follow the [deployment guide](./docs/deployment.md).

 ## Deploy an App
 Open the dstack-vmm webpage [http://localhost:9080](http://localhost:9080)(change the port according to your configuration) on your local machine to deploy a `docker-compose.yaml` file: